- views

 Galaxies can be studied through three primary types of measurements:

 • Spectra: These are detailed measurements of a galaxy's light broken down by wavelength.
-They are highly informative, although expensive and sometimes impossible to obtain.

 • Photometry: This refers to the total light collected from a galaxy in each band, offering a simpler but less detailed view than spectra.